 1. A pure runtime approach: We present Sammati (means agreement in Sanskrit), a software system that transparently and deterministically detects and eliminates deadlocks in threaded codes, without requiring any modifications to application source code or recompiling/relinking phases.
 Sammati supports applications written in type-unsafe languages such as C and C++.
 Sammati is implemented as a pre-loadable library that overloads the standard POSIX threads (Pthreads) interface and makes the acquisition of mutual exclusion locks a deadlock-free operation.
 The conference version of paper on Sammati is available at [PACT_2010].
-The journal version of this paper is currently under review at TOPLAS and you can find its draft at [TOPLAS Submission].
+The draft of the journal version of this paper is available at [TOPLAS Submission].

 2. A compiler-directed and runtime approach: We present Serenity, an efficient and practical system that transparently detects and eliminates deadlocks in real-world POSIX multi-threaded applications written in C and C++.
-Additionally, Serenity detects common programming errors that typically occur in lock-based code including asymmetric data races, live locks, priority inversion, and bugs that stem in the presence of asynchronous signaling.
-This work is currently under review at a major systems conference.
+Additionally, Serenity detects common programming errors that typically occur in lock-based code including asymmetric data races, live locks, priority inversion, and bugs that stem from the presence of asynchronous signaling.

-Serenity comfortably supports real applications that acquire over hundreds of Millions of locks/sec and scales well with the number of threads.
-Our experimental results using SPLASH, Phoenix, and PARSEC benchmark suites, several desktop and server applications, and synthetic programs show that for a majority of applications Serenity has marginal performance overhead with scalability almost identical to native thread execution.
+Serenity comfortably supports real applications that acquire over hundreds of millions of locks per second and scales well with the number of threads.
+Our results using SPLASH, Phoenix, and PARSEC benchmark suites, several desktop and server applications, and synthetic programs show that for a majority of applications Serenity has marginal performance overhead with scalability almost identical to native thread execution.

 Sammati and Serenity provide a critical tool to programmers designing, implementing and debugging complex applications for emerging many-core platforms.

-The impending multi/many-core processor revolution requires that programmers leverage explicit concurrency to improve performance.
-Unfortunately, a large body of applications/algorithms are inherently hard to parallelize due to execution order constraints imposed by data and control dependencies or being sensitive to their input data and not scale perfectly, leaving several cores idle.
-The key challenge here is to enable such applications leverage multi/many-cores efficiently to improve their performance.
+The ongoing multi/many-core processor revolution requires that programmers leverage explicit concurrency to improve performance.
+Unfortunately, a large body of applications and algorithms are inherently hard to parallelize due to execution order constraints imposed by data and control dependencies or being sensitive to their input data and not scaling perfectly, leaving several cores idle.
+The key challenge here is to enable such applications to leverage multi/many-cores efficiently for improved performance.

 We present a simple speculative programming framework, Anumita (means guess in Sanskrit), in which coarse-grain speculative code blocks execute concurrently, but the results from only a single speculation modify the program state.
 Anumita is implemented as a shared library that exposes APIs for common type-unsafe languages including C, C++ and Fortran.
 Its runtime system transparently (a) creates, instantiates, and destroys speculative control flows, (b) performs name-space isolation, (c) tracks data accesses for each speculation, (d) commits the memory updates of successful speculations, and (e) recovers from memory side-effects of any mis-predictions.